 Is Video 8 The Same As 8mm?

-Video 8 and 8mm are the same thing when talking about video tapes.
-The term “Video 8” came about so people would not get confused between 8mm film camera and 8mm video cameras.
+Video 8 and 8mm are the same things when talking about video tapes.
+The term “Video 8” came about so people would not get confused between 8mm film cameras and 8mm video cameras.

-Prior to video, which records on magnetic tape, film was used in cameras and was very expensive to shoot with.
+Prior to the invention of videotape, which records on magnetic tape, 8mm film was used in cameras and was very expensive to shoot with.

-The most popular home film camera was a 8mm film camera.
+The most popular home film camera was an 8mm film camera.

-The width of the film, just like the video tapes, are 8mm wide, hence the “8mm” terminology.
+The width of the film, just like the videotapes, is 8mm wide, hence the “8mm” terminology.

 How Long is a Video 8 or Hi8 tape?

-For NTSC (US) format which records at 29.97 frames per second in SP mode (standard play) a Video 8 tapes is 120 minutes, and in LP (long play mode) it offers 240 minutes of recording time at a reduced resolution.
+For NTSC (US) format which records at 29.97 frames per second in SP mode (standard play), a Video 8 tape is 120 minutes, and in LP (long play mode) it offers 240 minutes of recording time at a reduced resolution.

-For PAL formats which record at 24 frames per second a Video8 tapes in SP mode records 180 minutes.
+For PAL formats which record at 24 frames per second a Video8 tape in SP mode records 180 minutes.